horus-scheduler/horus-sim/README.md

 ### --du
 Delayed Updates: Optional input, it controls the process of updating switch states *after making a scheduling decisions*.

 Schedulers in Racksched do not update the load state after they make a decision and the state is **only updated when a reply from the worker arrives at the switch**.
 To simulate such case, we pass ``--du`` to the simulator.
-For Saqr schedulers we do not use this option by default.
-It is also used in breaking down Saqr benefits to observe the impact of delayed updates.
+For Horus schedulers we do not use this option by default.
+It is also used in breaking down Horus benefits to observe the impact of delayed updates.

 > Note: for pow_of_k policy and pow_of_k_partitioned, the default setting is to pass --du.
 The output files in the other case (run without --du option), the output files will conatin a "_iu_" in their name which indicates that (instant updates were enabled).
-For saqr policy, the default is instant updates so in case that run with --du option, saqr output files will contain a "_du_" to indicate that it is delayed updates.
+For horus policy, the default is instant updates so in case that run with --du option, horus output files will contain a "_du_" to indicate that it is delayed updates.

 ### --all
 If passed, it forces simulator to save all output files.
 In normal case the output will contain *waiting_time* and *response_time* for every task and the message rate metrics for switches.
-If --all is passed, the output will also include the *transfer time* (time spend for task in network before arrives at worker), and *decision type* (for saqr) which indicates that each scheduling decision is made based on idle selection (0) or pow of two choices (1).
+If --all is passed, the output will also include the *transfer time* (time spend for task in network before arrives at worker), and *decision type* (for horus) which indicates that each scheduling decision is made based on idle selection (0) or pow of two choices (1).
 > For final simulations we did not pass --all to reduce the space used for each experiment.
 The additional metrics were useful in intermediate stages when desiging the policy and state distribution.

 ## Example Usage

 ### Result folder and datasets
 The ```result-dir``` folder provides an example of the experiment result directory.
 It also includes the **Datasets** used in our experiments and the RTT latency file.
-The experiments on analysis of Saqr (breaking down benefits and impact of d samples) are done on smaller dataset which is provided in this folder.
+The experiments on analysis of Horus (breaking down benefits and impact of d samples) are done on smaller dataset which is provided in this folder.
 To run experiments on the small data set, rename the file to ```summary_system.log``` and run the simulator.

 ### Python Script
 Below are some example cases for running the experiments that are included in the paper.